carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         considered to be "release" build modes.

-The names "performance" and "hardened" may lead to misinterpretations, with some developers which should use "hardened" using "performance" because they are worried about giving up too much performance, and the other way around.
+The names "performance" and "hardened" may lead to misinterpretations, with some developers who should use "hardened" using "performance" because they are worried about giving up too much performance, and the other way around.
 The terms try to balance the utility of well-known terminology with the succinctness of a short phrase for build modes, and that limits the expressivity.
-Some confusion is expected, and documentation as well as real-world experience (for example, a developer whom cares about latency benchmarking both builds) should be expected to help mitigate mix-ups.
+Some confusion is expected, and documentation as well as real-world experience (for example, a developer who cares about latency benchmarking both builds) should be expected to help mitigate mix-ups.